pedromarcello21/Google_Mapper/README.md

 4. Fill in latitude and longitude coordinates in the form and click "Go!" to navigate to a specific location on the map.

-5. Mark locations as favorites by checking the "Add to favorites" checkbox before clicking "Go!".
+5. Mark locations as favorites by pressing "Add to Favorites!"
+Location must have a name to be a part of your favorites.
 Favorites will appear in the right sidebar.

 6. Click on a favorite location in the sidebar to navigate to that location on the map.